 is a recent college graduate who lives in Beirut, where she works as a freelance writer and editor.

-is the author of fifteen books, including, most recently, For the Lost Cathedral (LSU, 2015), The Other Sky (Etruscan, 2015), and Immanent Distance: Poetry and the Metaphysics of the Near at Hand (University of Michigan Press, 2015).
-Four of his books are forthcoming: Black Anthem (Tampa Review Prize, University of Tampa Press), Gold Bee (Crab Orchard Open Competition Award, Southern Illinois University Press), Sacrum (Four Way Books), and Blackout Starlight: New and Selected Poems (LSU).
-He is Regents Professor at University of North Texas.
+is the author of twenty books, including, most recently, Immanent Distance: Poetry and the Metaphysics of the Near at Hand (U of MI, 2015), Black Anthem (Tampa Review Prize, U of Tampa, 2016), Gold Bee (Helen C. Smith Award, Crab Orchard Award, Southern Illinois University Press, 2016), Sacrum (Four Way Books, 2017), and Blackout Starlight: New and Selected Poems 1997-2015 (L. E. Phillabaum Award, LSU, 2017).
+Five books are forthcoming: Rise and Fall of the Lesser Sun Gods (Elixir Book Prize, Elixir Press), Frankenstein’s Children (Lost Horse Press), Dear Reader (Free Verse Editions), Scar (Etruscan Press), and Words Written Against the Walls of the City (LSU).
+Presently, he is a Regents Professor of English at University of North Texas.

 was born in Falls Church, Virginia, and graduated with honors from the University of Virginia with degrees in English literature and mathematics.
 She lives in New York and works as a writer and researcher at Columbia University, where she is pursuing an MFA in poetry writing.

 has contributed work to museums in Spain, Italy, France, and many other nations and has been awarded the painting prize of the City of Madrid and the Gran Medal of Sculpture at the Anzio International Art Competition in Rome.
 He lives in Madrid and can be found online at www.carlosaquilino.com.